Skip to content

 1 / 1

-The company has a responsible procurement policy that ensures legal and certified wood supplies.
-It includes processes on identifying compliance through evaluating documents and identifying suppliers as high, medium or low risk.
+The company publishes a responsible purchasing policy that ensures legal and certified wood supplies.

 • N